matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. Quinine, used to treat malaria and in a billion tonics, bitters, and spirits, comes from a plant called Chinchona.
 1. Tonic water will glow under a UV light because of the quinine alkaloids in it.
 1. Vermouth is still a wine, and will go bad.
 Keep it in the fridge, use smaller bottles to fight oxidization.
+1. The beer in beer batter is used largely because the boiling point is lower than water, and disrupts gluten formation.
+This is also why vodka is used in some batters.
+[Flavor-wise you want something malty and not bitter](https://cooking.stackexchange.com/a/103312)